lumanya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to make file executable for file woner script to set multiple peremision script to set executaion permision to all
+script to make file executable for file woner script to set multiple peremision script to set executaion permision to all script to set permmisson to only o users